infracost/docs/docs/cloud_pricing_api/self_hosted.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Whilst most Infracost CLI users connect to our hosted Cloud Pricing API (since [no cloud credentials or secrets are sent](/docs/faq/#what-data-is-sent-to-the-cloud-pricing-api) to it), large enterprises that have restrictive security policies might require self-hosting.
+Most Infracost CLI users connect to our hosted Cloud Pricing API, since [no cloud credentials or secrets are sent](/docs/faq/#what-data-is-sent-to-the-cloud-pricing-api) to it (we are also [SOC2 Type II](/security/) certified).
+Large enterprises that have very restrictive security policies might require self-hosting.
 The following diagram shows an overview of the architecture.

 ![Deployment overview](/img/docs/cloud_pricing_api/deployment_overview.png "Deployment overview")